ruan-xian/PowerScraper/README.md

     Whether to get the html of the overview site or not (looks ugly, may or may not give more info)

 To change an option, simply change the value after the colon.
 Note that if there are quotes, you *must* include them.
-Deleting an option will simply sit it to a default value.
+Deleting an option will simply set it to a default value.

 To run the app, just run PowerScraper.exe.
 If you specified a username and password in options.json, the app will run automatically.
 Otherwise, you must somehow supply your credentials.
 There are two choices: